alanisaac/ocsf-docs/FAQs/README.md

 # Frequently Asked Questions

 ## What is OCSF?
-Open Cybersecurity Schema Framework (OSCF) is an open-source effort to create a common schema for security events across the cybersecurity ecosystem.
+Open Cybersecurity Schema Framework (OCSF) is an open-source effort to create a common schema for security events across the cybersecurity ecosystem.